Virtuality (philosophy): Overview

-Deleuze argues that Henri Bergson developed "the notion of the virtual to its highest degree" and that he based his entire philosophy on it.
+Deleuze used the term virtual to refer to an aspect of reality that is ideal, but nonetheless real.
+An example of this is the meaning, or sense, of a proposition that is not a material aspect of that proposition (whether written or spoken) but is nonetheless an attribute of that proposition.
 In Bergsonism, Deleuze writes that "virtual" is not opposed to "real" but opposed to "actual", whereas "real" is opposed to "possible".
-This definition, which is almost indistinguishable from potential, originates in medieval Scholastics and the Medieval Latin word virtualis.
 Deleuze identifies the virtual, considered as a continuous multiplicity, with Bergson's "duration": "it is the virtual insofar as it is actualized, in the course of being actualized, it is inseparable from the movement of its actualization."